See vintage ballpoint pens, from Sheaffer, Parker, Bic, Paper-Mate, Scripto & more

 He came up with the idea of using a tiny ball bearing in the pen that would roll as the pen was moved across paper, allowing the ink to flow out smoothly and evenly.

-This invention revolutionized the way people wrote — and largely marked the end of the era of fountain pens.
+The invention of vintage ballpoint pens revolutionized the way people wrote — and largely marked the end of the era of fountain pens.

 Old Eversharp presentation pens (1945)